sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 }
 ```

 Hiding the Workspace tab header with the `"noTabHeader"` property prevents the user from manipulating the Workspace through the UI and allows for the Workspace to be controlled entirely through API calls.
 For instance, a Workspace may be tied programmatically to certain logic, a button, etc., designed to manage its state without any user interaction.
-For a demonstration of this functionality, see the [Pinned Workspace Tabs](https://github.com/Glue42/templates/tree/master/workspaces-react-pinned-tabs) example on GitHub.
-It shows how to load default Workspaces with hidden tab headers and control them with custom buttons in the Workspaces App header area.

 ## Using Workspaces